(Back to the Crossroads Search main page)

 Survey Research Data Archive-Academic Sinica (Taiwan) (Academic Sinica)

 The Survey Research Data Archive stores and disseminates various surveys related to Taiwan for mainly academic purposes.
 Studies are included on a variety of issues relating to sociological trends in Taiwan.
 SRDA uses Nesstar for online data dissemination and analysis; of the SRDA datasets available via Nesstar, only one (the Taiwan Education Panel Study) is available in English.
 Most of the rest of the site is Chinese-only as well.

 Swiss Foundation for Research in Social Sciences (FORS) (University of Lausanne, Switzerland)

 The Swiss Foundation for Research in Social Sciences (FORS) is an organization of the Swiss government hosted at the University of Lausanne, providing services, conducting research, and publishing and disseminating research findings in the social sciences.
 Surveys that are currently under the aegis of FORS include the Swiss Household Panel, the Swiss Electoral Studies Selects and the Social Report.
 The former Swiss Information Service and Data Archive for the Social Sciences (SIDOS) is now under FORS management as well.
-The Data Services section of the site includes a traditional online data catalog as well as a Nesstar server that offers access to online analysis and downloading of datasets (free registration required).
-The site is available in English, German and French.
+FORSbase is a platform to integrated data storage for primary data and metadata with a catalog and a data repository.

 The Cline Center for Democracy (The Richard G. and Carole J. Cline Center for Democracy, University of Illinois at Urbana-Champaign)